neuralmagic/pytest-nm-releng/README.md

 # `test-results/1735941024.348248.xml` will be created
 ```

+#### Additional options

+##### Filename prefix

-Optionally, you can define `NMRE_JUNIT_PREFIX` with a value to be prefixed onto the file name.
+An environment variable named `NMRE_JUNIT_PREFIX` can be defined with a value to be prefixed onto the file name.
 Note that no separator is used so you may want to include one.

 ```shell
 export NMRE_JUNIT_BASE=test-results